 Some of the most important hours-of-service rules include:

 - Driving Limits.
 Property-carrying truck drivers may only drive a maximum of 11 hours per day after a mandatory 10 consecutive hours off duty.
 Passenger-carrying truck drivers may drive a maximum of 10 hours per day after 8 consecutive hours off duty.

 - Limits on Workday Hours.
 Drivers of property-carrying trucks may not drive beyond their 14th consecutive hour after coming on duty following 10 consecutive hours off duty.
 For drivers of passenger-carrying vehicles, the limits are 15 hours on duty following 8 consecutive hours off duty.

 In addition to these driving and workday hour limits, there are also numerous additional regulations regarding truck drivers' hours of service.
 These include the amount of hours they are permitted to work in a week and provisions for off-duty hours in a sleeper berth or cab.
 Companies and drivers are also required by law to keep extensive documentation and records of their hours.
 At Stern Law Group, our knowledge of these FMCSA regulations can ensure that we determine the extent of truck driver fatigue and liability involved in your accident.

 Focused on Details

 Our focus on intricately investigating all of the circumstances surrounding your case and on exhausting all possible avenues of evidence will ultimately allow your claim to be worked up to its full potential.
 Tired drivers are one of the most common causes of truck accidents, but they are not the only one.
 When we work on your claim, we do whatever it takes to win, which means determining your options, finding the best approach, and giving you the full commitment of our firm's efforts, skills, and resources.

-To discuss your case with an attorney, contact Stern Law Group.
+To discuss your case with a Houston truck accident attorney, contact Stern Law Group.